Renlong-WANG/Renlong-WANG.github.io/workingpaper.md

 ## To Do List

-### Ordinal Priority Approach/Partial Ordinal Priority Approach in Multi-Attribute Decision-Making
+### Partial Ordinal Priority Approach in Multi-Attribute Decision-Making

 - **Dominant Intensity Measure in Partial Ordinal Priority Approach** <br>